 \item \textbf{Convex objectives with stable limit:} our proof techniques depart from the direct analysis of the closed form mean estimators proposed in \cite{ma:wang2020,heiler:kazak2021}.
 Our work extends the previously known limiting distribution results for quantile estimators of \cite{firpo2007,zhang2018} to the heavy-tailed case where the limit is a stable distribution.
 The core idea of our analysis is to characterize the limiting distribution of the empirical process corresponding to the convex objective function that defines our estimator.
-The limiting distribution of our estimator is the limiting distribution of the limiting argmin of this empirical process by convexity.
-Similar ideas have been used by \cite{davis1992m, knight2002limiting, goh2009nonstandard} in the context of paramater estimation of heavy-tailed processes and quantile estimation. \end{enumerate}
+By convexity the limiting distribution of our estimator is the distribution of the argmin of the limiting distribution of this empirical process.
+Similar ideas have been used by \cite{davis1992m, knight2002limiting, goh2009nonstandard} in the context of parameter estimation of heavy-tailed processes and quantile estimation.

 \item \textbf{Data-driven selection of the truncation parameter:} we propose a practical, data‑driven procedure for selecting the truncation parameter, grounded in our asymptotic theory.
 The asymptotic variance of the truncated IPW estimator admits an explicit representation in terms of a parameter $\theta$, which is directly linked to the truncation level.
 By estimating this function via regression and applying bootstrapping methods, we obtain nearly unbiased estimates across a range of truncation levels.
 We then choose the truncation level that minimizes the mean squared error of these nearly unbiased estimates.
 The full procedure, along with an empirical assessment of its performance, is presented in Section \ref{sec:numexp}. \end{enumerate}